4 Minute Read

 Great education begins at home.
 Kids adopt attitudes from their loved ones—especially parents.
 If we talk to them as though they can handle the curveballs that life brings, live with positive, grateful attitudes, and establish calm routines at home, life goes well.
 These are small changes for us, but they bring enormous changes in our kids.

-Pediatrician, wife, mother and best-selling author of six books, Dr. Meg Meeker is one of the country’s leading experts on parenting, teens and children’s health.
+Dr. Meg Meeker is one of the country’s leading experts on parenting, teens and children’s health.
+Her books are some of Dave’s favorites, and they can help you give your kids the encouragement they need to succeed.